 What's it about?

 The NETFLIX app allows you to stream titles on a mobile device via your existing Netflix account using Wi-Fi or a mobile network.
 Though the app doesn't allow settings adjustment, parents can set filters on the website and create up to five user profiles with age-appropriate settings.
 There are no passwords or locks on separate user accounts, but parents can set a PIN that blocks access to mature content.
 Parental controls use four general categories: Little Kids, Older Kids, Teens, and Adults.
 Little Kids can access TV-Y content, whereas older kids can access up to PG movies and TV-PG content.
 Teens go up to PG-13 movies and TV-14 content.
 Parents can also block specific titles that may not have been caught in the ratings filter or that may be specifically objectionable to their family.
-With a few exceptions (such as the warning cards at the start of episodes of 13 Reasons Why, there aren't any other advisory details provided at the beginning of shows that could have challenging content.
+With a few exceptions (such as the warning cards at the start of episodes of 13 Reasons Why), there aren't any other advisory details provided at the beginning of shows that could have challenging content.
 Parents can make a "Kid" profile that will send a child into a special child-friendly area.
 The parental controls determine whether the area is a "Little Kid" or an "Older Kid" space, but either way it has a simpler interface and no access to listings by genre.
 For teens and adults, the app has revised genre listings, with several categories missing, including Music & Musicals, Faith & Spirituality, and Gay & Lesbian.
-Movies and shows in these categories are still accessible by search but cannot be browsed by category.
+Movies and shows in these categories are still accessible by search but you can't browse them by category.

 Is it any good?

 This app version of the popular video streamer is a convenient way to access your account and the content it provides wherever you have access to a Wi-Fi or mobile network.
-The interface is simple to use, and the picture and sound quality is usually quite good on a Wi-Fi network, though mobile quality has been reported to be spotty, with lots of buffering interruptions.
+The interface is simple to use, and the picture and sound quality are usually quite good on a Wi-Fi network, though mobile quality has been reported to be spotty, with lots of buffering interruptions.
 Given the portability of mobile devices, it can be tricky to keep an eye on what kids with access to mobile devices are watching, and the lack of password protection on profiles (or for exiting a Kid profile) is a major flaw.
 The universal PIN is the best safeguard, but it's a bit of a hassle to enter it whenever you want to watch something outside the set age range.
-But parents can access a list of recently viewed programs and movies using a Web browser if they want to verify what their kids have been watching.
+Parents can access a list of recently viewed programs and movies using a Web browser if they want to verify what their kids have been watching.
 The lack of fine control over content accessibility may be challenging for parents whose kids are transitioning from "Little Kids" to "Older Kids," since there's a vast difference between a TV-Y show and a PG movie, although Netflix seems to have done a bit of extra filtering, especially on movies made before a PG-13 rating was available.
 The ability to ban certain titles helps, but it's a tedious option when there are a lot of movies involved, especially since the list is likely to change over time.
-It's important to note whether or not additional warnings and filtering will occur given the recent discussions and concerns surrounding the recently released series 13 Reasons Why.
+It's important to note that additional warnings and filtering may occur, given the recent discussions and concerns surrounding the recently released series 13 Reasons Why.
 So while the parent controls help, and there's lots of great content, it'll still take parental oversight to make sure your kid doesn't exit their own profile and go roaming.

 Talk to your kids about ...